harshit1810/playsnake/README.md

-# playsnake
+# About the game

-classic snake game using svg and javascript
+classic snake game in your browser

+# How to use

+Open the file `playsnake/dist/index.html`, and the game will start

+# Todos

+- [ ] implement game pause / play
+- [ ] implement bonus food
+- [ ] implement snake movement transition